-In a simple Swedish or deep tissue massage, the therapist is able to glide over your skin by using some kind of oil or cream that has no scent.
-In an aromatherapy massage, the oil also contains an essential oil (or a blend of essential oils) derived from plants.
+In a simple Swedish or deep tissue massage, the therapist glides over your skin with an oil or cream that has no scent.
+In an aromatherapy massage, however, the oil also contains an essential oil (or a blend of essential oils) derived from plants.
 Essential oils penetrate the body through the skin, creating multiple benefits beyond just their nice smell.
 They affect your mood, alleviate pain, detoxify your body, and ramp up your immune system, depending on the oil used.

-At the beginning of the service, the therapist lets you have a whiff of the various blends, describing what essential oils it contains and what effect they have.
+At the beginning of your treatment, the therapist will invite you to smell various blends, describing the essential oils each one contains and their effects.

-After you choose the one you want, the therapist leaves, you disrobe and lay (usually face down) on the table.
-The aromatherapy massage usually starts with three deep inhalations of the oil you chose, because that's the quickest way to get it into the body.
-The three deep breaths also help you become more present to the moment.
-Sometimes, therapists leave a tissue with some of the essential oil on it, so you continue to be aware of the scent.
-You can also smell it as it is being massaged into your body.
+After you choose the oil, your therapist will leave the room, allowing you to disrobe and lay (usually face down) on the table.
+An aromatherapy massage usually starts with three deep inhalations of the oil you chose, because that's the quickest way to get it into the body.
+These three breaths also help you relax and become present in the moment.
+Sometimes, therapists will start with a head massage so that you continue to smell the scent as it's being worked into your body.

 Essential oils consist of volatile, highly concentrated plant extracts, derived from leaves, bark, roots, seeds, resins, and flowers.
 Make sure your therapist is using therapeutic-grade essential oils, instead of store-bought varieties.
 Therapeutic grade oils are higher quality than commercial-grade oils (used in food products or sold in health food stores) and are steam distilled, without the use of chemicals.
 These oils can also be used in hydrotherapy baths, facials, and body treatments.